kaarmu/vim-matlab/README.md

 ## FAQ

+#### Why this fork?

+I've ported everything to python3.
+If needed python2 code is still available under the backups `rplugin/python-bak` and `scripts/vim-matlab-server.py.bak`.

 #### How do I run code cells (`%%` blocks)?

 In Normal mode, press `<Enter>` or `<C-m>`.
 The editor will parse the code in the current cell and send to MATLAB for evaluation.